Smokey Robinson: Awards and accolades

 In 1993, Robinson was awarded a medal at the National Medal of Arts.
 Two years before, he won the Heritage Award at the Soul Train Music Awards.
 In 2005, Robinson was voted into the Michigan Rock and Roll Legends Hall of Fame.
 At its 138th Commencement Convocation in May 2006, Howard University conferred on Robinson the degree of Doctor of Music, honoris causa.
 In December 2006 Robinson was one of five Kennedy Center honorees, along with Dolly Parton, Zubin Mehta, Steven Spielberg and Andrew Lloyd Webber.

 On March 20, 2009, the Miracles were finally honored as a group with a star on the Hollywood Walk of Fame.
-Smokey was present with original Miracles members Bobby Rogers, Pete Moore, (Bobby's cousin) Claudette Rogers, and Gloria White, accepting for her husband, the late Ronnie White, whose daughter Pamela and granddaughter Maya were there representing him as well.
-Smokey's replacement, 1970s Miracles lead singer Billy Griffin, was also honored.
+Robinson was present with original Miracles members Bobby Rogers, Pete Moore, (Bobby's cousin) Claudette Rogers, and Gloria White, accepting for her husband, the late Ronnie White, whose daughter Pamela and granddaughter Maya were there representing him as well.
+Robinson's replacement, 1970s Miracles lead singer Billy Griffin, was also honored.

 Controversially, original Miracle Marv Tarplin was not honored, against the wishes of his fellow Miracles and the group's fans, who felt that he should have also been there to share the honor.

 Later, Tarplin did receive his star.
 He was also inducted with the rest of the original Miracles, Bobby Rogers, Pete Moore, Ronnie White, and Claudette Robinson, into the Rock and Roll Hall of Fame in 2012, 25 years after Robinson's controversial solo induction in 1987.
 He was also awarded Society of Singers Lifetime Achievement Award in 2011.

-In 2009, Robinson received an honorary doctorate degree — along with Linda Ronstadt — and gave a commencement speech at Berklee College of Music's commencement ceremony.
+In 2009, Robinson received an honorary doctorate degree—along with Linda Ronstadt—and gave a commencement speech at Berklee College of Music's commencement ceremony.
 In 2015, he was given a BET Lifetime Achievement Award.